This assignment is related to virtual memory

 this part: phypages.c

-, and a new
+, as well as a new

-main program named as assign3part2.c
+main program, named assign3part2.c

 , plus any necessary